 I have even become more vested in the Olympic Movement after attending a number of events (Athletics, Beach Volleyball, BMX Biking, Diving, Swimming, etc.) at the London 2012 Summer Olympics and also being a volunteer Audience Leader/Mechanical for the Opening & Closing Ceremonies.

-Sadly though, my beloved Montserrat a British Overseas Territory along with a few other Caribbean countries have never been formally represented at the Olympics Games.
-Below I provide insight on why this is along with detailing the Olympic medal count for each Caribbean country that has a National Olympic Committee.
+Sadly though, my beloved Montserrat, a British Overseas Territory, and a few other Caribbean countries have never been formally represented at the Olympics Games.
+Below I provide insight on why this is, along with detailing the Olympic medal count for each Caribbean country that has a National Olympic Committee.

 Jim Carter from Downton Abbey & Imelda Stauton from Harry Potter at London 2012.
 Photo Credit: Ursula Petula Barzey.